Chapter 5: The Complete Musical Instruments of the MOTIF Series - Yamaha USA

 MOTIF XF7

-The MOTIF XF was introduced in 2010, further building on the basic functionality of the MOTIF XS of three years earlier.
-The memory available for built-in waveforms has been increased from 355 to 741 MB, and this synth is also equipped with more inspiring and powerful voices.
-In addition, consideration has been given to expandability with, for example, support for flash memory expansion modules that can boost the available sampling and waveform data to a maximum of 2 GB.
+The MOTIF XF was introduced in 2010, further building on the MOTIF XS of three years earlier.
+The memory available for built-in waveforms increased from 355 to 741 MB.
+This synth was also equipped with more inspiring and powerful voices.
+In addition, there was support for flash memory expansion modules that could boost the available sampling and waveform data to 2 GB.
 Its predecessor, the MOTIF XS, also provided for voice expansion, but not using flash memory.
 For this reason, any expansion waveform data had to be reloaded every time the instrument was turned on.
-With the addition of support for flash memory expansion modules, expansion voices can now be loaded into the MOTIF XF just as easily as presets.
-Meanwhile, effects and various other synth features can be updated using software upgrades, meaning that the synth's owners benefit from ongoing enhancements without having to purchase new hardware.
+With the addition of support for flash memory modules, expansion voices could be loaded into the MOTIF XF as easily as presets.
+Meanwhile, effects and various other synth features could be updated using software upgrades, meaning that the synth's owners received ongoing enhancements without having to purchase new hardware.

 In developing the MOTIF XS, we also reviewed the synth's basic hardware functionality.
-Many internal components associated with sound quality have been upgraded, and the driver voltage for analog circuitry was also increased from that of the MOTIF XS.
-As a result, the punch and fatness of sounds has been tremendously improved.
+Many internal components associated with sound quality were upgraded.
+The driver voltage for analog circuitry was also increased from that of the MOTIF XS.
+As a result, the punch and fatness of sounds improved tremendously.

-Leveraging all of the Yamaha synthesizer expertize acquired over the years in the realization of a perfect balance between content and technology, the fourth-generation MOTIF XF condenses the successes of every member of the MOTIF Series into a single instrument.
+Leveraging all the Yamaha synthesizer expertise acquired over the years in the objective of achieving a perfect balance between content and technology, the fourth-generation MOTIF XF harnessed every success of the MOTIF series in a single instrument.
 Since its release, this remarkable synth has become a favorite of a great many musicians.
 Having matured rapidly through the first decade of the 21st century from the original MOTIF to the XF, this series has developed an enviable reputation for ease-of-use, great sound, and excellent performance.
 As such, the MOTIF has taken the place of ultimate workstation synthesizer in all but name.
-With an adoption rate for recording studios, tour rentals, and a diverse array of other applications that rivals that of the incredibly successful DX7, the MOTIF Series continues today to support musicians all over the world.
+With an adoption rate for recording studios, tour rentals, and a diverse array of other applications that rivals that of the incredibly successful DX7, the MOTIF series continues to support musicians all over the world today.

 Image of groundbreaking models released during the 10 years after the release of the first MOTIF were introduced